 Stunning views of the Tantalus Range greet you as you get closer to Whistler.
 There are a number of pullouts along the highway so you can fully appreciate the view.

-It’s a total of 85 kms from Horseshoe Bay in West Vancouver to Whistler.
+It’s a total of 85 km from Horseshoe Bay in West Vancouver to Whistler.
 I don’t know what the elevation gain is but I do know it’s up there – somewhere around 5,500 feet.
-If you’re driving count on 75 minutes from Horseshoe Bay to Whistler without stops.
+If you’re driving, allow 75 minutes from Horseshoe Bay to Whistler without stops.